martyn82/handbook/docs/_pages/tactics/reliability/recovery/shadow-operation.md

 top: tactics
 parent: tactics-reliability-recovery
 grandparent: tactics-reliability
+excerpt: A previously failed component may be run in "shadow mode" for a short time to make sure it mimics the behaviour of the working components before restoring it to service.
 ---

 A previously failed component may be run in "shadow mode" for a short time to make sure that it mimics the behavior of the working components before restoring